Baby steps: Irish co-founded infant formula firm raises $15m

 Claiming to be the only female-founded and mother-led infant formula company, Bobbie has come up with a European-style recipe it says is modelled on breast milk.

 Its infant powder has been developed using milk from pasture-raised cows.
-It meets FDA nutritional requirements while steering clear of ingredients such as corn syrup, palm oil, or maltodextrin that are often contained in formulas for sale in the US.
+It meets Food and Drug Administration nutritional requirements while steering clear of ingredients such as corn syrup, palm oil, or maltodextrin that are often contained in formulas for sale in the United States.

 Originally from Co Mayo, Ms Modi co-founded the business with Sarah Hardy with the two meeting while working for Airbnb in San Francisco.